NOAA-OWP/inundation-mapping/README.md

 #### Examples

 `Note: All examples are based on linux pathing.
-Also.. for each sample below, remove the slash before running the command.`
+Also, for each sample below, remove the line break slash(s) "\" before running the command.`

-The available input, test_cases, and output versions can be found by running
+The available inputs, test_cases, and output versions can be found by running
 ```
 aws s3 ls s3://noaa-nws-owp-fim/hand_fim/ --request-payer requester
 ```

-Download a directory of outputs for a single HUC8:
+Download a directory of sample outputs for a single HUC8:
 ```
 aws s3 cp --recursive s3://noaa-nws-owp-fim/hand_fim/outputs/fim_4_3_11_0/12090301 \
     /your_local_folder_name/12090301 --request-payer requester